AriFordsham/GHCWiki/faq.md

 See [Section 4.6.4, “Redirecting the compilation output(s)”](http://www.haskell.org/ghc/docs/latest/html/users_guide/separate-compilation.html#options-output) for more details on the `-osuf` and `-hisuf` options.

-## I can't use readline under GHCi on Windows

-In order to load the readline package under GHCi on Windows, you need to make a version of the readline library that GHCi can load.
-Instructions for GHC 6.2.2. are here.

-## Ctrl-C doesn't work on Windows

-When running GHC under a Cygwin shell on Windows, Ctrl-C sometimes doesn't work.
-The workaround is to use Ctrl-Break instead.

 ## I get an error message from GHCi about a "`duplicate definition for symbol __module_registered`"